Sunken Gardens (Florida)

-The Sunken Gardens are 4 acres (1.6 hectares) of well-established botanical gardens, located in the Historic Old Northeast neighborhood of St. Petersburg, Florida, at 1825 4th Street North.
+The Sunken Gardens are 4 acres (1.6 ha) of well-established botanical gardens, located in the Historic Old Northeast neighborhood of St. Petersburg, Florida, at 1825 4th Street North.
 The Gardens have existed for more than a century, and are one of the oldest roadside tourist attractions in the United States.
 The Gardens are now operated by the City of St. Petersburg, and maintained with the help of volunteers.
 Sunken Gardens are open to the public every day of the week.
 An admission fee is charged for entrance into the gardens and a yearly membership is also available.

 Sunken Gardens retains their historical interest as an important example of a 1930s Florida roadside commercial attraction, and is probably the oldest commercial tourist attraction on Florida's west coast.
 The Gardens are open to the public for educational programs, tours, and special events, particularly weddings which have taken place for decades on the Wedding Lawn, and in the banquet facilities in the Garden Room overlooking the unique garden setting.

 History

 The Gardens began in 1903, when plumber and avid gardener George Turner Sr. (1881-1961) purchased six acres of land, including a shallow lake 10 ft below sea level, which he drained to form his private "sunken" garden.
 Turner started planting papayas and citrus fruits along with other exotic plants on the rich soil surrounding his home.

 By the 1920s, Turner had opened a nursery and began selling fruits, vegetables, and other plants, and visitors were paying a nickel each to stroll through the gardens.
-In the fall of 1935, he fenced his garden and started charging an admission fee of 24¢.
+In the fall of 1935, he fenced his garden and started charging an admission fee of 24 cents.
 The Gardens eventually became widely popular, and from the 1950s through the 1970s were ranked among Florida's top ten commercial attractions.
-After Turner's death in 1961, his sons, Ralph and George Jr. continued to run the gardens, which were eventually passed on to Ralph's three sons.
+After Turner's death in 1961, his sons Ralph and George Jr. continued to run the gardens, which were eventually passed on to Ralph's three sons.
 They eventually sold it to the city in 1999 for more than $2.26 million.